clearbluejar/ghidriff/README.md

-# ghidra-diff-engine
+# Ghidriff - Ghidra Diffing Engine

-> An "engine" is a self-contained, but externally-controllable, piece of code that encapsulates powerful logic designed to perform a specific type of work.
+`ghidriff` is a Python package providing a binary diffing engine.
+It is a tool that leverages the power of Ghidra's [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) to find the *added*, *deleted*, and *modified* functions of two arbitrary binaries.
+It's primary use case if for patch diffing.

 ## High Level